oniseven/CI3-AdminLTE/README.md

 ## Core Model Fiturs

-Most of the methods in this core function are accepting an Array parameter.

 ### Insert Data

 Just like the method name, this method is use to insert / create new data to the table.
-This method accept `array` which should contain at least one of the index below
+This method accept one `array` parameter which should contain at least one of the index below

 <table>
   <tr>